French Open: Tennis grand slam postponed to September

 "In order to act responsibly and protect the health of its employees, service providers and suppliers during the organisation period, the FFT has chosen the only option that will allow them to maintain the 2020 edition of the tournament while joining the fight against COVID-19.

-Meanwhile, the new Roland-Garros dates clash directly with the Laver Cup, an annual men's event, which Roger Federer was heavily involved in the creation of, that sees players from Europe take on a World team.
+The proposed date also directly clashes with the Laver Cup, an annual men's event, which Roger Federer was heavily involved in the creation of, that sees players from Europe take on a world team.

 It remains unclear whether tournament organisers sought the approval of the ATP and WTA (elite men's and women's tours) before announcing the change of date.